yaml/yaml-spec/spec/1.2.2/spec.md

 syntax definition.
 It is further complicated by struggling with the human tendency to look ahead when interpreting text.
-These complications are of course the source of most of YAML's power to [present] data in a very human readable way.
+These complications are the source of most of YAML's power to [present] data in a very human readable way.

 Productions use any of the following parameters: